itzneel05/bca-resources/README.md

 # BCA Learning Resources Repository

 Welcome to the **BCA Learning Resources** repository!
-This repository contains a comprehensive set of resources to help BCA students master key programming concepts, data structures, algorithms, and more.
+This repository contains a comprehensive set of resources to help BCA students.
 It includes solved programs, practice questions, and mini-projects, all organized by semester and subject.

 ## 🚀 Repository Structure